 That anger stems from two main things – the window seat and some crappy food.
 Their inflections when using English are grating – it’s high-pitched and quick, and both Emma and George are crestfallen.
 But when the couple finds their groove, the way they speak longingly to each other, with gentle warmth and a deep love, a passion that comes from loving longevity, a longevity that George longs for.

-The play’s truths are driven with such wonderful truth by Tagatac, who is solid in everything I’ve seen him do, an actor I’ve seen quite a bit.
+The play’s truths are driven with such wonderful understanding by Tagatac, who is solid in everything I’ve seen him do, an actor I’ve seen quite a bit.
 The way he uses his pacing, whether it’s to plead with Mary or grapple with his own conflicts is solid.
 His George is built internally, a man who pushes hard against a shaky stoicism in order to find where he is losing his ability to speak her language.

 Walter’s own discoveries as Emma are certainly wonderful and fulfilling, using the concept of starters in bread as a metaphor for her own thrilling journey.
 And it is through this bread that we truly learn about a selfless love that Emma willingly gives.